 Within this input file every line is an instruction for PLUMED to perform some particular action.
 This could be the calculation of a colvar, an occasional analysis of the trajectory or a biassing of the dynamics.
 The first word in these lines specify what particular action is to be performed.
 This is then followed by a number of keywords which provide PLUMED with more details as to how the action is to be performed.
 These keywords are either single words (in which they tell PLUMED to do the calculation in a particular way - for example NOPBC tells PLUMED to not use the periodic bounadry conditions when calculating a particular colvar) or they can be words followed by an equals sign and a comma separated list with no spaces of numbers or characters (so for example ATOMS=1,2,3,4 tells PLUMED to use atom numbers 1,2,3 and 4 in the calculation of a particular colvar).
+The reason why spaces are not admitted is that PLUMED should be able to understand when the list of atoms ended and a new keyword should be expected.
 Space separated lists can be used instead of commma separated list if the entire list is enclosed in curly braces (e.g. ATOMS={1 2 3 4}).
 Please note that you can split commands over multiple lines by using Continuation lines.